Reduce your energy bills

 It’s free to register for the scheme, and residents are not obliged to switch energy supplier.

-Registration will require details of annual energy consumption, current tariff/supplier, (shown on fuel bill/annual energy statement), and method of payment and should take less than 5 minutes to complete.
+Registration will require details of annual energy consumption, current tariff/supplier, (shown on fuel bill/annual energy statement), and method of payment and should take less than five minutes to complete.

 Once registration has closed, energy suppliers are invited to compete with their best offer at an energy auction, administered for the council by iChoosr.